Last Updated on

 Getting To Iraq.

-If you already have an Iraq visa is getting to Iraq easy.
+If you already have an Iraq visa is getting here is easy.
 More and more airlines have flights to and from Iraq, and the national airline of Iraq, Iraqi Airways have direct flights to all major and even some smaller cities in Europe.

-There are currently 3 International Airports in Iraq + 2 in the Kurdish autonomous region in Northern Iraq.
+There are currently 3 International Airports in Iraq + 2 in the Kurdish autonomous region in Northern part of the country.

 There is a new airport in Karbala currently being built.
-It is expected to be Iraq’s largest airport upon completion.
+It is expected to be the counrties largest airport upon completion.

 Baghdad International Airport (BGW) previously Saddam International Airport